Skip to main content

 Then they move onto the topic being visually shown.
 What I love about this is that even if your student is an auditory learner they still get to see it visually done and vice-versa for the visual learners.
 Often most people are either auditory or visual learners; maybe even both.
 So having both is a huge plus to this book.
 The visual section also has bright pictures incorporated.
 Most of them involve drawing shapes, writing or matching things.
 If your child doesn’t like working on shapes or writing they may find that doing them in a different lesson is enjoyable in this book.

 Next up is the vocabulary.
 Sometimes this involves a word search, drawing or filing in the blank.
 Our daughter started reading very early with All About Reading but with some of the words in this book are to involved for her so I read them and help her along the way when she needs it.
 It is perfectly fine to help your child then they need it.
 Finally they get to the hands-on part; which is always the most fun part.
 The majority of these sections your student will get to cut and paste.
-I really like this because they are 1 doing the lesson and actively engaging in the work and 2 they get to practice their cutting and glueing skills.
+I really like this because they are 1 doing the lesson and actively engaging in the work and 2 they get to practice their cutting and gluing skills.
 If you enjoy this type of booklet then I encourage you to take a look at the other Skill Sharpeners book that Timberdoodle has to offer.

 Comments